 - Planning which documents need to be digitised

-- Mapping company workflows in order to move away from paper-intensive manual processes, which are costly for your business.
+- Mapping company workflows in order to move away from paper-intensive manual processes, which are costly for your business

-- Designing and indexing and metadata structure that will make it easy for employees to find the appropriate documents once digitised.
+- Designing and indexing and metadata structure that will make it easy for employees to find the appropriate documents once digitised

 - Ensuring quality control of documents, so that every piece is legible

-- Automating the process at every stage to ensure ultimate efficiency.
+- Automating the process at every stage to ensure ultimate efficiency

-Short-term cost cutting strategies
+Short-term cost-cutting strategies

 Short-term cost-cutting strategies are the kinds of solutions that you can implement in a smaller time frame, without the need for cultural change or an office move.

-You can also try the the strategies below.
+You can also try the strategies below.

-Short term cutting costs in business strategy #1: Stop offering unprofitable products and services
+Strategy #1: Stop offering unprofitable products and services

-Unfortunately, if you’ve found that some of the items you produce or services you offer have a negative gross margin, you won’t be able to make up for it in volume of sales because you’re losing money on each unit you sell.
+Unfortunately, if you’ve found that some of the items you produce or services you offer have a negative gross margin, you won’t be able to make up for it in the volume of sales because you’re losing money on each unit you sell.

 Looking at the single-unit economics and lifetime value of your customers should give you an indication of whether or not the product/service is worthwhile keeping in the long term.
 If they are loss leaders that lead to more profitable opportunities down the line, then it may be prudent to keep them on regardless and absorb the short-term hit.

-However, in general, you should either increase the price of your products and services or find ways to reduce the cost of goods sold if you don’t want to axe these unprofitable items altogether.
+However, in general, you should either increase the price of your products and services or find ways to reduce the cost of goods sold if you don’t want to ax these unprofitable items altogether.